-Neutral tones go well with soft lighting like paper lanterns as well as natural textiles like bamboo bed.
-These elements, with a touch of carefully chosen Asian-inspired décor could achieve a full ambient.
+Neutral tones go well with soft lighting like paper lanterns as well as natural textiles like the bamboo bed.
+These elements, with a touch of carefully chosen Asian-inspired décor, could achieve a full ambient.

 Print the Walls Correctly

-You can try silk pictures to achieve a state of piece as those kinds of painting use many colors to create beautiful detailed pictures.
+You can try silk pictures to achieve a state of peace as those kinds of paintings used many colors to create beautifully detailed pictures.
 Wallpapers that are inspired by silk paintings are being used more and more and bring a kind of authenticity to any homeowner’s space.

 A Part of Nature